 Control strategy can also be combined with the GMP design strategy for front-end studies.
 This builds the foundation for the conceptual design of a new expansion or improvement of a production line or facility.

 In fact, it is difficult to propose a proper design without a control strategy.
 This is because it provides a systematic and structured approach to the design, including GMP aspects and regulatory expectations.
 Additionally (circling back to the patient) it builds a solid foundation for decisions and reduces the risk of having to invest significantly more at a later stage - particularly when it becomes clear which products will be manufactured in your facility or new line.

 A control strategy evolves throughout the product lifecycle.
 It is product-specific during submission, but after scale-up and technology transfer and just before process performance qualification or process validation, it embraces facility, equipment, utility, process automation controls and other GMP controls.

 It even encompasses business-oriented controls, including yield, production lead-time, overall equipment effectiveness (OEE), energy consumption, waste water, operator protection, and environmental controls.
 Often, this kind of control strategy is known as, ‘Production Control Strategy’ or ’Manufacturing Control Strategy.’

 3. Focus on production in control strategy

 Production control strategy is highly complex as it reflects a deep understanding of the manufacturing process.
-However, if it is established using a systematic science and risk based approach, you are able to utilise its full potential for other activities when ramping up the facility and making it ready to produce products.
+However, if it is established using a systematic science and risk based approach, you are able to utilize its full potential for other activities when ramping up the facility and making it ready to produce products.